Ashton-Tate: Lawsuits

 Esber had earlier threatened a group of dBASE users who were attempting to define a standard dBASE file format.
 With this standard, anyone could create a dBASE compatible system, something Esber simply wouldn't allow.
 But as soon as they were issued the cease-and-desist, they simply changed their effort to create a "new" standard known as "xBase".

 Esber had previously decided to sue one of the clone companies involved, then known as Fox Software.
-By the time the case worked its way to court in 1990, Fox Software had released FoxPro and was busy increasing market share.
+By the time the case worked its way to court in 1990, Fox Software had released FoxPro and was increasing its market share.
 If the court case was successful, Ashton-Tate could stop FoxPro and use the precedent to stop the other clones as well, allowing dBASE to regain a footing and recover from the dBASE IV incident.

 In December 1990 Judge Terrence J. Hatter, Jr. instead invalidated Ashton-Tate's copyright on dBASE and dismissed the case.
 It was learned that dBASE's copyright application did not disclose that it was a derivative of JPL's JPLDIS software, in the public domain.
-The credibility of Ratliff was jeopardized by his alternate claims of ownership while at Ashton Tate and then supporting the roots at JPL after he left.
-All the facts were never sorted out and Ashton-Tate's competitors had a self-interest motivated field day in writing amicus briefs.

-When the federal judge reviewed the work of his clerks he overturned his earlier ruling, and decided to hear the case on whether or not Ashton-Tate owned the language.
-In April 1991, the judge vindicated Esber's decision to protect Ashton-Tate's investment of several hundred million in the development and marketing of dBase, by ruling that Ashton-Tate did own the language.
-Unfortunately, his earlier ruling had already done considerable damage.

 When Borland acquired Ashton-Tate, the US Justice Department required that Borland not assert copyright claims to menu commands and the command language of dBASE.
 This paved the way for Microsoft to buy Fox Software.